RealismusModding/realismusmodding.github.io/mods/seasons/manual/overview.md

 ## Seasons manual

-Find the most up to date and correct information on the Seasons mod here.
+Find additional information about Seasons gameplay and features in this manual.
+In case you notice any missing or erroneous information in this manual please contact us.